Managing Editor, Perspectives on Science and Faith

 Derek C. Schuurman studied electrical engineering and worked in industry for several years prior to entering the academic life.
 He is professor of computer science at Calvin College in Grand Rapids, Michigan where he currently holds the William Spoelhof teacher-scholar in residence chair.
 Prior to Calvin College, he taught computer science at Redeemer University College in Ancaster, Ontario and at Dordt College in Sioux Center, Iowa.
 His research interests began in the area of robotics and computer vision but more recently he has focused on topics relating faith and technology.
 He is author of the book Shaping a Digital World: Faith, Culture and Computer Technology published by InterVarsity Press.

-Brought up in a Christian family in a Philadelphia Suburb in the 1930s and 1940s.
-Graduated from the Kings College in 1953 as chemistry major.
-Married Ann Sutliff in 1953.
-Earned MS (1955) and PhD (1957) degrees in Physical Chemistry at the University of Delaware.
+Jack was brought up in a Christian family in a Philadelphia Suburb in the 1930s and 1940s.
+He graduated from the Kings College in 1953 as chemistry major and married Ann Sutliff in 1953.
+Jack earned his MS (1955) and PhD (1957) degrees in Physical Chemistry at the University of Delaware.

-First Elected a fellow I became a council member in the 1970s and served as Editor of the PSCF in the 1990s and had the privilege with Terry Gray of bringing the journal and the organization into the computer era.
-A grant from Christian College Consortium enabled me to travel in England and Europe and build links with those of similar interests.
+First Elected a fellow, Jack became a council member in the 1970s and served as Editor of the PSCF in the 1990s when he and Terry Gray brought the journal and the organization into the computer era.

 Arie Leegwater is Professor of Chemistry, Emeritus at Calvin College.
 He received his PhD (1967) in organic chemistry from The Ohio State University.
 From 1967-1969, he read history of science and philosophy at the Free University of Amsterdam doing post-doctoral study in history of science with Reijer Hooykaas.
 He was coordinator of a Calvin Center for Christian Scholarship team on responsible technology (1983-1984), science editor for the Christian Scholar’s Review (1996-2003), participant in the John Templeton Oxford Seminars on Science and Christianity (University of Oxford, 1999-2001), and editor of PSCF from 2008-2011.
 He continues his work with PSCF as a book review editor.